Texas Hemp Rules Shift: What Retailers Need to Know After March 31

 Recall Plans Are Now Required

 Every retailer must have a functioning recall plan aligned with U.S. Food and Drug Administration guidance.
-That means more than a sign on the wall.

 You need the ability to trace products by batch and lot, identify who purchased them, and notify those customers directly.
 A passive approach—posting notices and hoping someone sees it—won’t hold up.
 The expectation is active communication, replacement logistics, and documented destruction of affected inventory.